eaton/angrylittletree/blog/_posts/2014-06-27-books-that-changed-my-life.md

 ---
-layout:post
+layout: post
 summary:
-title:Seven Books That Changed My Life
+title: Seven Books That Changed My Life
 ---

 Both my wife and I love books — when we married, one of the first challenges was figuring out how to fit the dozens of boxes we’d accumulated into just _one_ apartment.